Pointing calibration of GroundBIRD telescope using Moon observation data: Angular response to the Moon

 \section{Angular response to the Moon}

 In the millimeter wavelength range, thermal radiation from the Moon’s surface is dominant compared with reflected sunlight.
-The brightness of the Moon signal in Kelvin ($T_{\rm moon}$) is modelled using the Moon phase ($\psi$), as follows~\cite{T_model}:
+The brightness of the Moon signal in Kelvin ($T_{\rm moon}$) is modeled using the Moon phase ($\psi$), as follows~\cite{T_model}:

 where $\lambda$ is the wavelength in millimeters.
 Figure~\ref{moonT} shows the brightness temperature at the Moon’s surface at 145 GHz ($\lambda \sim$ 2 mm) as a function of the Moon’s phase.
 The timing of the maximum brightness is delayed compared with the full Moon owing to a delay in the temperature variation at the Moon’s surface.
 The maximum and minimum Moon brightness temperatures were 325 and 125\,K, respectively.